openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/BasicServicesKit/cj-apis-device_info.md

 # ohos.device_info (Device Information)

-This module provides terminal device information query capabilities, which cannot be configured by developers.
+This module provides terminal device information queries, which cannot be configured by developers.

 ## Importing the Module